 Ethereum allows people to connect directly with each other without a central authority to take care of things.
 It’s a network of computers that together combine into one powerful, decentralized supercomputer.

-Ethereum’s coding language, Solidity, is used to write “Smart Contracts” that are the logic that runs Dapps.
+Ethereum’s coding language, Solidity, is used to write “smart contracts,” which are the logic that runs Dapps.
 Let me explain…

-In real life, all a contract is, is a sets of “Ifs” and “Thens”.
-Meaning a set of conditions and actions.
-For example – if I pay my landlord $1500 on the 1st of the month Then he lets me use my apartment.
+In real life, a contract is only a set of “ifs” and “thens,” meaning a set of conditions and actions.
+For example, if I pay my landlord $1,500 on the 1st of the month, he then lets me use my apartment.

-However smart contracts also have their downsides.
-Going back to my previous example, instead of having to kick out a renter that isn’t paying, a “smart” contract would lock the non-paying renter out of their apartment.
+However, smart contracts also have their downsides.
+Going back to my previous example, instead of having to kick out a renter who isn’t paying, a “smart” contract would lock the non-paying renter out of their apartment.

-A truly intelligent contract on the other hand, would take into account other factors as well, such as extenuating circumstances, the spirit with which the contract was written and it would also be able to make exceptions if warranted.
+A truly intelligent contract, on the other hand, would take into account other factors as well, such as extenuating circumstances and the spirit with which the contract was written, and it would also be able to make exceptions if warranted.
 In other words, it would act like a really good judge.

-Ethereum launched with the idea that “code is law”.
-That is, a contract on Ethereum is the ultimate authority and nobody could overrule the contract.
+Ethereum launched with the idea that “code is law.”
+That is, a contract on Ethereum is the ultimate authority, and nobody can overrule the contract.

 This all came to a crashing halt when the DAO event happened.

 The DAO – When smart contracts go wrong

 DAO stands for “decentralized autonomous organization,” which is a type of project structure in which token holders (coin holders) can participate in the management and decision-making of a project.
 This is similar to owning stock, which grants you voting rights.
 For DAOs, the decisions themselves are crowd-sourced and decentralized.
 In 2016, The DAO was the actual project name of a DAO that raised $150M in the Ethereum currency ether, or ETH, from over 11,000 investors.